Luxury Thailand holidays

 Whether they are fabled regions, resorts or cities, single destinations or entire itineraries, these are the Yonder ingredients we know will help you begin to piece together the ideal trip…

 Sometimes we’re in such a hurry to get to where we think we want to go, we miss out on new and memorable experiences.
 So it was for us with Khao Sok.
-Because this stunning national park is within easy striking distance of the likes of Koh Samui and Phuket, you can easily pass it by without a thought.
+Because this stunning national park is within easy striking distance of the likes of Koh Samui and Phuket, you can easily pass it by.
 Oh what a mistake!
 Until we took the road less travelled.

 - Go exploring in the rainforest with an expert guide.
-Believe us, hiking through this ancient forest, surrounded by astonishing wildlife, is no mere walk in the woods.
+Believe us, hiking through this ancient forest is no mere walk in the woods.

-- If there is an adrenalin junkie inside you, a thrilling way to experience the magic of Khao Sok is tubing down the Sok River.
-Wow!
+- A thrilling way to experience the magic of Khao Sok is tubing down the Sok River.

-- Canoeing on Cheow Lan lake is an easy way of exploring the sensational beauty of the national park at your own pace.
+- Canoeing on Cheow Lan lake is an easy way of exploring the national park

-It’s a tiny island – only 21 square kilometres – but Koh Tao sure is big on experience.
-And that starts with the journey there, as this far-flung gem is quite a ride across the turquoise waters of the Bay of Siam, taking around two and a half hours by ferry from Koh Samui.
+It’s a tiny island but Koh Tao sure is big on experience.
+And that starts with the journey there, as this far-flung gem is quite a ride across the turquoise waters of the Gulf of Siam, taking around two hours by ferry from Koh Samui.
 But let’s face it, when you’re journeying down the road less travelled, that’s a short hop in the grand scheme of things!

-- Go on a night dive.
-Plunging into the inky water takes nerves but once you’re in you’ll find it mesmerising as the underwater world goes about its night time business.
+- Go on a night dive – you’ll be awed as the underwater world goes about its night time business.

-- The picture postcard interconnected islands of Koh Nang Yuan are just 10 minutes by longtail boat.
-Spend a fun afternoon snorkeling in the crystal water with spectacular fan corals easily visible from the surface.
+- The picture postcard islands of Koh Nang Yuan are just 10 minutes by longtail boat.

-- Sairee beach is one of the last bastions of the old unpretentious Thailand that we love.
-Fall into a beanbag on the sand at a beach bar as the sun sets and cradle a Singha beer.
+- Fall into a beanbag at a beach bar as the sun sets and cradle a Singha beer.

 Ah, Koh Phangan!
 It is an emerald casually cast into the Bay of Siam, exquisite but rough-hewn.
 And it will always have a special place in our hearts as the setting for one of the most exquisite beaches we have ever had the delight of discovering.

-- Take a hiking trip through the jungle to visit Koh Phangan’s beautiful waterfalls, most notably Than Sadet, a favourite with Thai kings.
-You’ll feel like a great Victorian explorer!
+- Take a hiking trip through the jungle to visit Koh Phangan’s beautiful waterfalls.

 - Visit Ko Maa off the northwest coast.
 It offers some of the best snorkeling on the island.

 Once a remote tropical island, with a couple of thatched pavilions as its airport terminal, Koh Samui is now a colossus on the Thai beach scene.
-The backpackers who first put the island on the international map, have long since been replaced by wheelie pullers.
-And the bamboo beach shacks they called home have given way to some phenomenal Koh Samui luxury hotels.
+The backpackers who first put the island on the map, have long since been replaced by wheelie pullers.
+And the bamboo beach shacks have given way to some phenomenal Koh Samui luxury hotels.

-- No trip to Samui is complete without a visit to Big Buddha.
-The golden statue seated on a 12m plinth is the island’s most revered cultural site.
+- No trip is complete without a visit to Big Buddha.
+The golden statue seated on a 12m plinth is the island’s most revered site.

 - You’ll have a giggle at Hin Ta and Yin Ya.
 It’s a rock formation that is decidedly phallic.